Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/import.md

 ![](/modding-reference/assets/images/reference/seut/import_1.png)

 ### Import FBX
 This button allows for the import of `FBX` files.
-Imported geometry is automatically processed further, thus it is heavily recommended to use this button over the default Blender `FBX` import option.
+Imported geometry is **automatically processed further**, thus it is heavily recommended to use this button over the default Blender `FBX` import option.

 ### Display Empties as 'Cube'
 This button converts all selected empties to Display Mode `Cube`.